 Bonjour and welcome to recipe no. 8.

-To achieve this final result, my husband had to eat over twenty of these little cakes in the span of a week.
-Am I a threat to his BMI?
+To achieve this perfection, my husband had to sacrifice himself by tasting more than twenty little cakes in a week.
+Am I compromising his balance?

 Banana Cream-Topped Cakes